360Performance/dt-config-mgmnt/README.md

     TaskEngine.json
     ImpExImportJob.json
 ```
+Every configurable (available via the Dynatrace API) enity is supported.
+The config directory structure also follows the respective API URI of the Dynatrace API.
+For example JSON files for service metrics (API URI = ../calculatedMetrics/service) will reside in a subdirectory ./calculatedMetrics/service.
+When exporting configuration from a tenant also this directory structure is generated and also a respective ```entities.yml``` file is created.

+So get an example just run this service with the ```PULL_CONFIG``` command as described below.

 ### Plugin Manager

 The pluginmanager service is responsible to deploy standard (JMX) Plugins to tenants.
 Plugins are maintained in the subdirectory ```plugins```.
 Every plugin is located in a directory which is named like the plugin's id.
 Within that directory a plugin.json file must be located which defines the plugin and also must have the same name attribute as the plugin id.